junxit/us-congress-code/title-16/chapter-9b/sec-760aa-1.md

 ### References in Text

 The Fish and Wildlife Coordination Act, referred to in subsec. (b)(2)(B), is act Mar.
 10, 1934, ch.
 55, 48 Stat.
-401, as amended, which is classified generally to sections 661 to 666c of this title.
-For complete classification of this Act to the Code, see Short Title note set out under section 661 of this title and Tables.
+401, as amended, which is classified generally to sections 661 to 666c–1 of this title.
+For complete classification of this Act to the Code, see section 661(a) of this title, Short Title note set out under section 661 of this title, and Tables.